Wild garlic

 One of the joys of spring is the emergence of wild garlic.
-It has a milder flavour than bulb garlic and can be used in a variety of dishes – from pestos to soups and stews.
 This article explores the realm of food science by delving into human studies on the potential benefits of allium vegetables, bioactive components, and possible mechanisms.

 Not your usual garlic…